ash-project/ash/documentation/topics/expressions.md

 ## Functions

 The following functions are built in.
 Data Layers can add their own functions to expressions.
-For example, `AshPostgres` adds a `fragment` function that allows you to provide SQL directly.
+For example, `AshPostgres` adds `trigram_similarity` function.

 The following functions are built in: